soukron/openshift-install-wrapper/README.md

-  --install                  - install the cluster --destroy                  - destroy the cluster --customize                - customize the cluster with some post-install actions --list                     - lists all existing clusters
+  --install                  - install the cluster --destroy                  - destroy the cluster --customize                - customize the cluster with some post-install actions --use                      - sets KUBECONFIG and/or env vars to use a given cluster --login                    - uses the default kubeadmin password to login in a given cluster --list                     - lists all existing clusters

   --verbose                  - shows more information during the execution